m62624/flexible_inspect/README.md

 ### Build via Docker

-if `Docker` is installed, clone the repository, go to the folder with the project, build the docker image together with the code and run one of the :
+If `Docker` is installed, clone the repository, navigate to the project folder, build the docker image together with the code and run the container together with one of the :

 ```bash
 # for Linux